NOS (nitrous oxide): Advice for using more safely

-This page will give you information about nitrous oxide, its effects, and how to stay safe if you or someone you know is using it.
+Read on for information about nitrous oxide, its effects, and how to stay safer if you or someone you know is using it.

-Nitrous oxide, also known as laughing gas or NOS, is a gas that people sometimes use recreationally.
-It's often inhaled for its brief and intense effects.
+Nitrous oxide, also known as laughing gas, NOS or balloons, is a gas that people sometimes use for fun.
+People inhale it for its brief and intense effects.
 It can make you feel happy and relaxed, but it can also make you feel dizzy and sick.

-The effects of nitrous oxide start very quickly after you’ve taken it, and they go away very quickly.
+The effects of nitrous oxide start a few seconds after you’ve taken it, and they go away very quickly, too.

 There are also laws against drug driving like there are for drink driving.